 “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”—John F. Kennedy

-It’s been a hard, heart-wrenching, stomach-churning kind of year filled with violence and ill will.
+Listen: I know it’s been a hard, heart-wrenching, stomach-churning kind of year.

 It’s been a year of hotheads and blowhards and killing sprees and bloodshed and takedowns.

-It’s been a year in which tyranny took a step forward and freedom got knocked down a few notches.
+It’s been a year in which tyranny took a few more steps forward and freedom got knocked down a few more notches.

 It’s been a year with an abundance of bad news and a shortage of good news.